bmorris3/tessperiment/README.md

 ##### TIC 441462736 [b](https://archive.stsci.edu/hlsps/tess-data-alerts/hlsp_tess-data-alerts_tess_phot_00441462736-s02-01_tess_v1_dvs.pdf)

 Two transits of an evolved star.
-Here I test whether or not there's evidence for unocculted starspots in the vein of [Morris et al 2018](http://adsabs.harvard.edu/abs/2018AJ....156...91M) and find that the exoplanet radius is probably underestimated by the DVS report due to a spot occultation in the first transit (of two total).
+Here I measure the planet radius despite the obvious spot occultation followign [Morris et al 2018](http://adsabs.harvard.edu/abs/2018AJ....156...91M) and find that the exoplanet radius is probably underestimated by the DVS report due to a spot occultation in the first transit (of two total).